Conveuropean logo

 Budapest Hungary

-At the end of April I had the opportunity to visit one of eastern European cities hat was on my list "to-go" for a really long time: Budapest and I was not dissapointed at all! since it's indeed a beautiful and very interesting city.
-I was very fortunate because the weather was quite warm for being sping time, so I experienced a mini-summer over the weekend.
-I visited the famous Fisherman's Bastion, the Royal Palace, the Parlament and climbed the stairs to the Gellert Hill.
-On the day I got in a took this picture of the Parlament and the Royal Palace (Királyi palota) from the margerit bridge.
+At the end of April I had the opportunity to visit one of eastern European cities that was on my list "to-go" for a really long time: Budapest, and I was not disappointed at all, since it's indeed a beautiful and very interesting city.
+I was very fortunate because the weather was quite warm for being spring time, so I experienced a mini-summer over the weekend.
+I visited the famous Fisherman's Bastion, the Royal Palace, the Parliament, and climbed the stairs to the Gellert Hill.
+On the day I got in, I took this picture of the Parliament and the Royal Palace (Királyi palota) from the Margaret Bridge.

 Slieve League, County Donegal, Ireland